 One of the best ways to reach a group of people is to talk with them in a casual social setting.
 Quick tips:

-1. Plan your party around a theme – Alaska Wilderness League has video CD “mini-movies” (but also options for feature length films!) to get you started.
-Our new videos on the Tongass National Forest, Arctic National Wildlife Refuge and National Petroleum Reserve-Alaska show the beauty and diversity of these unique landscapes.
+1. Plan your party around a theme – Alaska Wilderness League has DVD “mini-movies” (but also options for feature length films!) to get you started.
+We can mail you videos on the Tongass National Forest, Arctic National Wildlife Refuge and National Petroleum Reserve-Alaska show the beauty and diversity of these unique landscapes.
 Each video highlights a special place in Alaska and is under 20 minutes.
 You can also stream these videos from our YouTube page.

 2. Send invitations and plan your party food, refreshments, and be sure to have take-home materials about the special place.

 3. The “ASK” is very important – once you have your group’s attention and have them educated they will want to take an action to help.
 Be sure to have materials on hand so that they can write letters to elected leaders or sign postcards or petitions.
 (If you’d like us to mail you postcards for folks to sign, please email info[at]alaskawild[dot]org.)

 Increasing your “Voice” by Tabling and Petition Gathering:

 Increasing the voices calling for the protection of wild special places in Alaska can be easy to do through the use of petitions and postcards.
 Alaska Wilderness League has these pre-printed that you can use.
 This is not only a very important way to show that there is a lot of support, in every state, for protection – it is also a great way to collect contact information from people to grow the team.

 Tabling and petition gathering in public places builds the momentum for permanent protection.
 “Tabling” is just doing outreach to the general public in a one-on-one fashion – you set up a table in a public venue (with permission!) and provide materials and conversation as people come by.